-handled poorly, it Handled poorly, it can sting, breed resentment and even cause us to lose a friend or alienate a colleague at work.
-No wonder most of us try to avoid it
+obody likes criticism.
+Handled poorly, it can sting, breed resentment and even cause us to lose a friend or alienate a colleague at work.
+No wonder most of us try to avoid it do it even better.
+Helpful criticism can motivate people and be a learning tool.